-Impact Management Objective: To create employment opportunities with potential for skills transfer, for members of the local community. • Temporary jobs opportunities i olemidrimpder to be promoted There may be opportunities to transfer skills from more ex xperienced workers to less e xperienced workers.
-Impact Management Outcome More spending by labourers within their community (e.g., spaza shops, etc.) will lead to eco nomic growth in the local impact management outcome community.
-IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period No mitigation required for this provide the second se positive benefit.
-However, where practical preference must be Contractor Construction phase given to previously disadvante aged individuals from the local community when appointing contractors/ workers.
-Skills transfer between members of the workforce should be encouraged Performance Indicator community, with preferen nce given to historically disadvantaged individuals.
-Skills transfer from experienced to less experienced workers is actively encouraged on tively encouraged on site.
+Impact Management Objective: To create employment opportunities with potential for skills transfer, for members of the local community.
+Potential impact to be promoted Temporary jobs opportunities There may be opportunities to transfer skills from more experienced workers to less experienced workers.
+Impact Management Outcome Impact Management Outcome More spending by labourers within their community (e.g., spaza shops, etc.) will lead to economic growth in the loc community.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period No mitigation required for this positive benefit.
+However, where practical preference must be given to previously disadvantaged individuals from the local community when appointing contractors/ workers.
+Skills transfer between members of the workforce should be encouraged Contractor Construction phase Performance Indicator The majority of the construction team is from the local community, with preference given to historical disadvantaged individuals.
+Skills transfer from experienced to less experienced workers is actively encouraged on situations.